 Finding the beginning of the Warr Trail is slightly challenging for the first time, but once you’ve found it you’ll never again have difficulty locating the trailhead.
 When you’ve parked your vehicle and are ready to go, hike directly toward the mountain (away from the highway).
 There are at least two well beaten paths that run parallel to SR 89 (one near the highway and one a little further from it), but these are not the trails you want to choose if you’re planning to hike the Warr Trail.
 Both of these trails will just take you between Shakori Drive and Santa Claus Drive.
 You’ll know that these are not the correct trails because you’ll never really start to climb uphill, whereas the Warr Trail immediately begins to contour the mountain face upward and in a southerly direction.
 So, hike past those two paths in the direction of the mountain face and you will find a relatively wide and obvious trail.
 As of November 2017, you could see from the parking area a huge tree that had been cut down and laying parallel to the trail.
 The beginning of the Warr Trail is just beyond that fallen tree.

-Below is a Google Map to assist you in finding the parking area for accessing the Warr Trail.
+Here’s a map to assist you in finding the parking area for accessing the Warr Trail.

 The Warr Trail can be found on Tom Harrison’s Lake Tahoe & Tahoe Rim Trail Map, National Geographic’s Lake Tahoe Basin Map (#803), and the Lake Tahoe Basin Trail Map by Adventure Maps, Inc. However, the three maps cannot agree on the distance of the Warr Trail or where it starts (my GPS watch clocked it at 2.75 miles one-way).
 All the maps do agree upon where it ends, however, which is at its intersection with the Saxon Creek Trail (aka Mr. Toad’s Wild Ride mountain bike trail).
 Unless you’re planning to hike further, to link up with the Tahoe Rim Trail via Tucker Flat for example, I wouldn’t bother going to the Saxon Creek Trail junction.
 Instead I would recommend hiking further uphill to the unnamed peak closest (just north) to the Warr Trail.
 This route is shown on my map below in the form of the hooked shape trail highlighted in red.
 This is a much more gratifying ending to the trail because you’ll be rewarded with exceptional views looking west (Echo Summit, Echo Lake, the southern half of the Crystal Range in Desolation Wilderness, and Mount Tallac).
 There is some off-trail hiking involved in this choice, but nothing too dangerous.
 Just be conscious of your steps and don’t try to go up and over the large granite boulders.